TV Wall Mount Installation Cost

 • Satellite Dish Installation.
 If you would like an alternative to Freeview, cable, or internet television, you can opt for a satellite dish installation for even more viewing options.
 The average cost to have a satellite dish installed is around £120 to £180.

 • Hanging a TV plus Additional Services.
 If you're mounting a TV and combining the job with multiple services, such as those mentioned above, then this can often be covered within the same cost.
-Expect a combined total of around £90 to £280, depending on how many services are required and if there any complications.
+Expect a combined total of around £90 to £280, depending on how many services are required and if there are any complications.

 Find Tradespeople, compare up to 3 quotes!